The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

 \subsection{{ HD}\,21693: A system of 2 Neptune-mass planets close to a 5:2 resonance}

-Over a time span of 11 years (4106 days), 212 high signal-to-noise spectra ($<$S/N$>$ of 141 at 550 nm) of \object{HD\,21693} were gathered, resulting in a total of 210 RV measurements when binning the data over 1 hour.
-The typical photon-noise and calibration uncertainty is 0.60 \ms, which is significantly below the 4.72 \ms observed dispersion of the RVs, pointing towards the existence of additional signals in the data.
-The raw RVs, their GLS periodogram and the calcium activity index of \object{HD\,21693} are shown in Fig.~\ref{udry:fig1}.
-As we can see, the calcium activity index highlights a significant magnetic cycle with a variation in \logrhk\,ranging from -5.02 to -4.83.
-This magnetic cycle is extremely similar in magnitude to that of the Sun, however slightly shorter with a period of 10 years.
-When fitting a Keplerian signal to \logrhk, we are left with significant signals at 740 and 33.5 days in the residuals (see Fig.~\ref{app:figHD21693}).
+Over a time span of 11 years (4106 days), 212 high signal-to-noise spectra ($<$S/N$>$ of 141 at 550\,nm) of \object{HD\,21693} were gathered, resulting in a total of 210 RV measurements when binning the data over 1 hour.
+The typical photon-noise and calibration uncertainty is 0.60\,\ms, which is significantly below the 4.72\,\ms\ observed dispersion of the RVs, pointing towards the existence of additional signals in the data.
+The raw RVs, their GLS periodogram and the calcium activity index of \object{HD\,21693} are shown in Fig.\,\ref{udry:fig1}.
+The variation of the \logrhk\ ranging from -5.02 to -4.83 highlights a significant magnetic cycle.
+This magnetic cycle is very similar in magnitude to the one of the Sun, but slightly shorter with a period of 10 years.
+When fitting a Keplerian signal to the \logrhk, we are left with significant signals in the residuals at 740 and 33.5 days (see Fig.\,\ref{app:figHD21693}).
 Those signals are also present in the FWHM and the bisector span of the CCF, although less significant.
-The signal at $\sim$740 days, close to two years, is probably due to the sampling of the data, and the 33.5-day signal is likely the stellar rotation period.
-This value is compatible with the rotation period derived from the mean activity \logrhk\,level, i.e. 36 days (see Table \ref{table:star}).
+The signal at $\sim$740 days, close to two years is probably due to the sampling of the data, and the 33.5-day signal is likely the stellar rotation period.
+This value is compatible with the rotation period derived from the mean activity \logrhk\ level, i.e. 36 days (Table\,\ref{table:star}).